NH State House: Hillsborough County District 28 (HI-28) – Weare (2 seats)

 Organizations & Affiliations

-• I am chair of the volunteer Weare Energy Research group, which is working on a grant application for solar on the Weare Safety Complex.
-Community Power is another goal.
-I have volunteered with the Piscataquog Land Conservancy for decades.
+- I am chair of the Weare Energy Commission, which has secured a grant to install solar on the Weare Safety Complex, and arranged energy audits for town buildings.
+I have volunteered with the Piscataquog Land Conservancy for decades, monitoring several properties which are open to all.
 I am an active member of the Weare/Henniker Quaker Meeting.
-I have led children’s programs for Quaker gatherings.
+I have led many children’s programs for Quaker gatherings.
+I represent the Weare Friends Meeting on the Joseph Stone Fund which awards grants to Weare women in need.
+When I have become aware of Weare citizens in need I have helped out, including helping a transition to memory care.

 Political Experience